dentproject/testing/docs/CI_Automation/README.md

 - View on web browser: [http://10.36.118.11/TestResults]
 - ciUtils  -showtestresults \<testId\>
-- For public access viewing, results are store in Jenkins cloud service under each Jenkin test ID
+- For public access viewing, results are store in Jenkins cloud service under each Jenkins test ID

   For Jenkins CI testing, read this json file to get the test result path